trinodb/trino/presto-docs/src/main/sphinx/connector/hive.rst

 ``hive.force-local-scheduling``                    Force splits to be scheduled on the same node as the Hadoop  ``false``
                                                    DataNode process serving the split data.
-This is useful for installations where Presto is collocated with every DataNode.
+This is useful for installations where Trino is collocated with every DataNode.

 ``hive.respect-table-format``                      Should new partitions be written using the existing table    ``true``
-                                                   format or the default Presto format?
+                                                   format or the default Trino format?

 ``hive.immutable-partitions``                      Can new data be inserted into existing partitions?           ``false``
                                                    If ``true`` then setting